electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/technology/uiandoperations/smartphoneinterface/_index.md

 ![Speedcam](speedcam.jpeg "Android Auto with Waze warning about speedcam")

-Android Auto requires you to use cable, but Apple Carplay is supported throug cable and wireless.

-From 2022 model, Android Auto wireless is supported.
+On the 2019 model, only wired Android Auto and Apple Carplay were supported.
+From 2020 they got support for wireless Apple Carplay and from 2022 the model got support for wireless Android Auto.

 {{% children description="true" depth="1" %}}